bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation.md

 You must accept Stanek's Gift before purchasing any augmentations.
 NFG is the only exception.
 Due to the effect of Source-File 7.3, you must accept Stanek's Gift before joining the Bladeburner division if you have that Source-File.

 This BitNode's multipliers are extremely harsh.
 You should prepare carefully before entering it.
+Utilizing the Gift's bonuses is crucial to lessen the harsh multipliers.

 ## BitNode 14